0d-1N/conquering-responsive-layouts/README.md

 15. media responsive design breakpoint:
 Essentially, media query breakpoints are pixel values that a developer/designer can define in CSS.
 When a responsive website reaches those pixel values, a transformation (such as the one detailed above) occurs so that the website offers an optimal user experience.

+16. what is dvh:
+The dynamic viewport-percentage units (dv*) are defined with respect to the dynamic viewport size: the viewport sized with dynamic consideration of any UA interfaces that are dynamically expanded and retracted.
+This allows authors to size content such that it can exactly fit within the viewport whether or not such interfaces are present.